NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 The gist of the design is that:

-- Some derivations can be marked as content-adressed (ca), in which case each one of their output will be moved to a path `ca` determined only by its content after the build
+- Derivations can be marked as content-adressed (ca), in which case each one of their output will be moved to content-addressed `ca` store path.
+  This extends the current notion of "fixed-output" derivations.
-- We introduce the notion of a `resolved derivation` which is a derivation that doesn't refer to any other derivation but only to concrete store paths.
+- We introduce the notion of "resolving" a derivation, which extends to arbitrary `ca` derivations the current behavior of replacing fixed-outputs derivations by their output hash.
-  To prevent ambiguities, we might speak of a `symbolic derivation` to designate a derivation that's not necessarily resolved.
-  We also define a `resolving` function that given a symbolic derivation returns a new resolved derivation with the same semantics.
-- When asked to build a derivation, Nix will first resolve it, build the resolved derivation and link back the symbolic one to the out path of the resolved one.
+- We refine the build process so that every derivation is first normalized before being realized

 ## Nix-build process